soteria-security/365Inspect/README.md

-# About 365Inspect
+# 365Inspect

-365*Inspect* is a Microsoft365 Audit script that runs additional so-called 'inspector scripts'-modules stored in the .\inspectors folder.

-# Purpose

-365Inspect checks a Microsoft365 environment's security (Azure, O365, Teams, SharePoint, etc.) by authoring a PowerShell script that automates the security assessment by executing additional PowerShell scripts that contain audit modules.
-Some of the audit modules are based on the CIS Baseline made by [CISSecurity](https://www.cisecurity.org/cis-benchmarks/).
+**The Open-Source, Automated Microsoft 365 Security Assessment Tool**

+## About 365*Inspect*

+365*Inspect* is a command-line utility that automatically audits an M365 environment.
+365*Inspect* retrieves configuration information from your M365 instance and validates whether or not a series of security best practices have been followed.
+365*Inspect* creates a simple graphical HTML report that provides descriptions of any discovered security flaws as well as actionable recommendations you can use to improve the security state of your M365 instance.

+365Inspect is open-source and completely free.
+It is authored in PowerShell, and all you need to use it are the appropriate PowerShell modules and credentials to your M365 administrator account.
+For our fellow tinkerers and security analysts out there, 365Inspect also supports a simple module system that allows you to easily author your own additions to the audit functionality.
+This means you can use it out of the box as a powerful M365 security scanner, or nerd out and expand the functionality using your own or other modules.
+Detailed directions are provided on the project’s Github page.

-# Advantages
+## Advantages

-With M365Inspect you can:
+With 365Inspect you can:

 * Audit your M365 Environments or your customer's M365 environments,